tsgates/arch-wiki-markdown/wiki/Trident.md

 > Installation

-If you already have installed Xorg you only need to install xf86-video-trident from the Official Repositories.
+If you already have installed Xorg you only need to install xf86-video-trident from the Official repositories.

 > Configuration